A timeline of 19th-century America

 “

-Turn About, Fair Play,” by Augusta Moore (
+Turn About, Fair Play,” Augusta Moore (

 Youth’s Companion; April 13)